Western companies look hard at China as growth slows

 “There are many, many companies for sale, and we are looking to many of those.
 Still they haven't felt the heat of the downturn in full yet.
 That means that they (the owners) expect to get paid,” Assa Abloy CEO Johan Molin told investors.

-(This version corrects spelling of consultant's name in paragraph 11 to 'Hayllar' from 'Hallyer')
+(This version of the story corrects spelling of consultant's name in paragraph 11 to "Hayllar" from "Hallyer")

 (Additional reporting by Tom Pfeiffer and Ben Hirschler in London; Editing by Giles Elgood)